Q: The holiday season has always been a grand affair at my house with family reunion meals,

 can’t even bring myself to look at the Christmas decorations my father always hung up.
 Even

-my mom and sister keep pestering me to help them put the decorations up “in his memory”.
+my mom and sister kept pestering me to help them put the decorations up “in his memory.”
 I

-just don’t feel like it and I don’t think anyone gets it.
+don’t feel like it, and I don’t think anyone gets it.
 What should I do?

 A: It’s totally normal to “not feel like it”.
 I’m sure you are missing your dad.
 While they feel their